roc-11/pp4-jetset-journal/README.md

 * As a new site user, I would like to easily contact the website administrators with questions.
 * As a new site user, I would like to easily understand the main purpose of the site.
 * As a new user, I want attractive and relevant visuals and colour schemes that work with the content.
+* As a new site user, I would like to add blog posts to my wishlist/favourites so that I can return to them at a later date/time.

 Goals for Returning Users
 * As a returning site user, I would like to view an intuitive website with straightforward navigation that is fully responsive.
 * As a returning site user, I would like to easily log into my account so that I can comment on and like blog posts.
 * As a returning site user, I would like to easily edit and delete any comments that I make.
+* As a returning site user, I would like to add blog posts to my wishlist/favourites so that I can return to them at a later date/time.

 Goals for Site Administrators
 * As a site administrator, I would like to have a recognizable branded admininstator area to manage users, blog posts, blogs comments and blog likes.